-Upon checkout, if overdue charges appear on the patron record, library staff will notify the patron that there are overdue charges on the record.
+Upon checkout, library staff will notify the patron if there are overdue charges on the account.
 The patron has the option of paying immediately or waiting until another library visit.

 Patron will not be able to check out library materials if $10.00 or more is owed on the patron’s library account.

 When 30 days overdue, an item goes to “lost” status and the replacement value of the item appears on the patron’s account.

 The library contracts with an outside vendor for the recovery of library materials and fines and fees owed the library.

 Library accounts with fines and/or fee of $10 or more will incur a $3 recovery fee that will be added to the account.
 This fee will not be waived.
 The process is as follows:

 - Fifteen days after the account balance total reaches between $10 and $24.99, the $3 recovery fee will be applied to the account and the account is sent to the recovery agency.